 Studies have shown that “green exercise” (getting your exercise outdoors) can boost both your physical and mental health.
 A dose of the outdoors can improve your mood, mental clarity and reduce stress levels.

-Five benefits of spending exercising outdoors
+Five benefits of exercising outdoors

 1.Your vitamin D levels will go up Studies suggest that vitamin D may help protect us from serious health conditions like osteoporosis, cancer, depression, heart attack and stroke.
 Many Americans don’t have enough of it, but the good news is, your body can make all the vitamin D you need if you get outside on sunny days for at least 15 minutes.2